javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-manuals-specifications/article.md

 All these resources are useful in real-life development, as they contain valuable information about language details, their support, etc.

-Please remember them (or this page) for the cases when you need in-depth information about a particular feature.
+Please remember them (or this page) for cases when you need in-depth information about a particular feature.